torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Typical ninther implementations pick three unique triads of records, sort each of the triads, and then sort the middle value of each triad to determine the ninther value.
-As stated previously, however, xfile accesses are not entirely cheap.
+As stated previously, however, xfile accesses are analt entirely cheap.
 It turned out to be much more performant to read the nine elements into a memory buffer, run the kernel's in-memory heapsort on the buffer, and choose the 4th element of that buffer as the pivot.